Why Does HRV Matter for Older Adults?

 Many age-related conditions affect HRV:

-Cardiovascular conditions: - Heart disease generally lowers HRV - HRV may be prognostic (discuss with cardiologist) - Recovery capacity often reduced - Exercise guidance from healthcare team essential
+Cardiovascular conditions (see HRV and Heart Disease): - Heart disease generally lowers HRV - HRV may be prognostic (discuss with cardiologist) - Recovery capacity often reduced - Exercise guidance from healthcare team essential

 Arthritis and chronic pain: - Chronic pain suppresses HRV - Pain management supports autonomic function - Gentle movement often helps both pain and HRV